 \subsection{Analytical prediction of estimator covariance}

-We can formulate confidence intervals of our estimator through any of three (two analytical and exact) methods to calculate parameter covariance from the estimator and the window under which $\mcH\ofx$ is observed, the sampling pattern $w\ofx$.
-Such formulations allow us to quantify the confidence interval of our parametric covariance model exactly, without direct reference to a data realization, which provides us the opportunity to investigate the asymptotic behavior of our estimator under various designed sampling plans.
-Our analytical calculations are consistent with copious empirical estimates of model covariance from simulation-derived estimator ensembles across the wide range of sampling patterns we have generated.
-Here, we summarize the analytical parameter covariance calculation method that we find most intuitive and which emphasizes the role of the sampling window~$w\ofx$ and its correlation $W\ofx$.
+Obtaining confidence intervals on our estimated parameters requires their covariance for the given sampling pattern~$w\ofx$.
+This is possible analytically and exactly without direct reference to any particular data realization, which provides us the opportunity to investigate the asymptotic behavior of our estimator under various designed sampling plans.
+Our exact and analytical calculations are consistent with copious empirical estimates of model covariance from simulation-derived estimator ensembles across the wide range of sampling patterns we have generated.
+Here, we summarize the parameter covariance calculation method that we find most intuitive and which emphasizes the role of the sampling window~$w\ofx$ and its correlation $W\ofx$.